laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 resource "aws_iam_openid_connect_provider" "github_provider" {
   count = var.common_tags["Environment"] == "production" ?
 1 : 0
   url   = "https://token.actions.githubusercontent.com"
   client_id_list = ["sts.amazonaws.com"]
   thumbprint_list = ["6938fd4d98bab03faadb97b34396831e3780aea1"]
 }
 ```

 Here, if the environment is `production`, we conditionally provision a resource.

 ## Variable validations

-terraform offers functionality to validate variables.
+Terraform offers functionality to validate variables.
 Combined with modules, this allows for safe configuration differences via constraining strings to a known set.
 For example, I wanted to write conditions for some resources based on the environment - whether the stack was staging or production.
 Adding validations granted me certainty that the environment variable will be one of those two values: